Rebecca Frank, LPC-Associate.

 Licenses and Certifications

-Rebecca holds a Master of Arts in Professional Mental Health Counseling from Lewis and Clark College in Portland, OR and She is currently working towards licensure as a Licensed Professional Counselor (LPC).
+Rebecca holds a Master of Arts in Professional Mental Health Counseling from Lewis and Clark College in Portland, OR.
+She is a National Certified Counselor (NCC), and she is a Registered Associate under the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) currently working to become a Licensed Professional Counselor (LPC).
 Her LPC supervisor is Gemma Escale-Presague, LPC, NCC